 ‘to shoot down a European is to kill two birds with one stone, to destroy an oppressor and the man he oppresses… there remain a dead man, and a free man; the survivor, for the first time, feels a national soil under his foot.’

 These changes are displayed in this documentary along with suppression of them to reinforce the status quo.
-But, as one jingoist of Rhodesia (a country named after the famously racist British expansionist Cecil Rhodes who founded it) admitted in the film, ‘there is no gamble’ in a Colonial War.
+But, as one jingoist of Rhodesia (a country named after the famously racist British expansionist Cecil Rhodes who founded it) admitted in the film, ‘there is no gamble’ in a colonial war.
 Once decolonisation began there was no stemming it.
-The black individuals under their power in Rhodesia were seen cleaning the boots of white soldiers, or carrying golf clubs of the European.
-They are nothing more than that under colonialism: cleaners and carriers.
+The black individuals under their power in Rhodesia were seen cleaning the boots of white soldiers, or carrying golf clubs of the European; they were mere aid for their superiors.
 Such scenes are then contrasted with the beautiful barefooted Mozambican troops trudging through the forest, rifles in hand.
-For men like the shoeless ‘starving peasant’ (The Wretched of the Earth) this day has always been laying in waiting as a dormant beast aware of the enemy and the only means to deal with it.
-Other natives gradually gain consciousness sick of the colonial tensions, and once they experienced this new way of living (qualitatively) through violence they could never revert back to their dehumanising position.
+For men like the shoeless, ‘starving peasant’ this day has always been laying in wait as a dormant beast, aware of the enemy and the only means to deal with it – ‘violence’.
+Henceforth they could not be stopped.

-For those who colonise from afar e.g. France, Portugal, Britain etc., Fanon notes in ‘The Wretched of the Earth’ that they (‘Europe’) are ‘literally the creation of the Third World’.
-Remember the next time you come by a lavish ‘Cathedral’, or Parliament building that is nicely lit and structured with gold in the West that such opulence has been stolen from the Third World.
-Then, worse still, we have the audacity to talk about whether we should rid of Third World debt, or how we should fund them in the most patronising of fashions, especially the right-wing populist media.
+Fanon also notes in The Wretched of the Earth that ‘Europe is literally the creation of the Third World’.
+Remember the next time you come by a lavish ‘Cathedral’, or a nicely lit Parliament building constructed with gold in the West, that such opulence has been stolen from the Third World.
+Many wealthy ports, such as those of ‘Bordeaux’ or ‘Liverpool’, were even famous for trading in slaves.
+Then, worse still, we have the audacity to talk about whether we should rid of Third World debt, or how we should fund them in the most patronising of fashions, especially in the right-wing populist media e.g. Daily Mail.